vrubleg/hostscmd/ReadMeEn.txt

 v1.6.2 [2020/XX/XX]
  - Fixed an error which may cause a freeze on a malformed hosts file..
- - The "list" command uses "--all" as an argument instead of "all".
+ - The "list" command uses "--all" as an argument instead of "all", and it can be before and after mask.
  - More understandable messages from the "add" command when you are trying to add already existing hosts.
  - Unset Read Only flag from the hosts file before changing it.
+ - New command aliases: "unset" for "rem", and "erase" for "empty".

 v1.6.1 [2019/07/07]
  - Program is built for .NET Framework 4.0 (it is preinstalled on Windows 8 and 10)